HomeMy WebLinkAbout1932-04-12 372 ' '

 he requested that a street sign be placed at the corner Street

 Circle.
-The Supt, of Public Works was requested to
+The Supt. of Public Works was requested to

 attend to the matter.

-Mr. Custance that he understood Mr. Neil
+Mr. Custance reported that he understood Mr. Neil

-but Mr. Custance recommended thG:t he get a reduction on
+but Mr. Custance recommended that he get a reduction on gu�evantees.

-Lincoln Street and requested the Supt, of Public Works
+Lincoln Street and requested the Supt. of Public Works

 to have the abatement ready for the next meeting,